Amazon Web Services vs. Google Cloud Platform—Tips for Business

 It’s definitely worth having a professional DevOps engineer on board, who will find a way to deal with all kinds of issues that come along with both AWS and GCP.
 There are people specializing particularly in specific kinds of infrastructures, including Azure as well, so in big companies, there should always be a person responsible.

-At Polidea, as a design and development studio, working with many clients who use different tools, we need to stay agile as well.
+At Polidea, as a development studio, working with many clients who use different tools, we need to stay agile as well.
 We are proud to have certified Google Cloud Architects among our team members which is the outcome of our experience with the platform on global projects.

 When it comes to the mentioned issues, we have much experience with overcoming most of them.
 What we recommend to our clients, for example with GDPR compliance, is to take care of getting needed certificates (provided by outside companies, if needed) and make sure the specific servers they use are located in the territory of the respective country.